gentooza/wofi-hyprland-keybinds-cheatsheet/README.md

 ## Prerequisites

 - **Hyprland**: You must have Hyprland installed and properly configured on your system.
-- **Wofi**: This script utilizes Rofi to display the keybindings menu.
+- **Wofi**: This script utilizes Wofi to display the keybindings menu.
 Ensure Wofi is installed before using this script.

 ## Installation